FezzedOne/epsilon-rp/docs/rules.rst

 ---------------------------------------

 -   *Try to roleplay combat and abilities sensibly.* The most important rule of all in this section.
--   *No ship combat in planetary atmospheres or within 100 km (ICly) of hubs or planetary surfaces.* By the way, space RP is generally done in ``#space`` on the Discord server, not on the SB server, although you may RP radio transmissions from space and effects on planetary surfaces below on the SB server.
+-   *No ship combat in planetary atmospheres or within 100 km (ICly) of hubs or planetary surfaces.* By the way, space RP is generally done in ``#space`` on the Discord server although you may RP it on the hub too.
 -   *Mechs and mechsuits* require special ability consent (as listed above) to use.
 -   *Ships, mechs and mechsuits should require six to eight turns to summon and two or three turns to get in when in CRP.* Hoverbikes, motorbikes and the like should require one or two turns to get in.
 -   *Mind your weapon drawing and reloading.* Unless you have very fast reflexes, you cannot draw a two-handed gun and fire it in the same turn.
 Firing a handgun as you draw it results in poor accuracy.
 It takes one or two turns to reload a gun.
 It takes two or three turns to draw a bow before releasing an arrow, or it won't get very far.
 You usually need a whole turn to draw a sword (but a knife can be used in the same turn it's drawn, usually).
 As far as drawing other weapons goes, balance them sensibly.
 -   *Disguises and makeup* are allowed without consent, but *surgery, DNA modification and detailed shapeshifting* require consent from the RPer whose character is used as the disguise.
 (No consent is required if the disguise character is RPed or was created by the same RPer, obviously.)
--   *The above rules may be overridden by staff.*
+-   *The above rules may be overridden by hub staff.*